 One of Manchester’s most beautiful spots, Sunset by Australasia has some of the best cocktails in the city.
 Pretty in pink and the perfect spot for a ‘girls only’ evening, the bar has a roofed outdoor terrace that makes for the ultimate ‘gram spot.
 The impressive cocktail menu takes inspiration from its sister restaurant, Australasia, with Asian influences throughout.
 Fans of Asian food can also enjoy their delicious menu of small plates including dishes such as sushi, tempura and robata grill dishes.
 Sunset by Australasia, 1 The Avenue, Manchester, M3 3AP.

-New to Manchester, Firefly transforms throughout the day, really coming alive at night.
+Unlike other cocktail bars in Manchester, Firefly transforms throughout the day, really coming alive at night.
 A “late-night LA concept”, Firefly does cocktails, DJ sets and dining West Coast style, with some seriously impressive decor.
 The restaurant serves up what they describe as Californian Tapas, while the atmosphere transforms into a “mysterious, charming, intimate bar and restaurant” as night falls.
-Their roof terrace is the perfect spot for girl’s night, with an elevated DJ booth that’ll have you fired up for the night ahead.
+Their roof terrace is the perfect spot for girl’s night, with an elevated DJ booth that’ll have you fired up for the night ahead at local clubs.
 Foodwell, Suite 2, Ground Floor, One New Bailey, Stanley St, Salford, M3 5JL.